-In P. acuta, we found a (marginally) significant status effect on shell length at both week 2 and week 5, as individuals from F were slightly larger than individuals from C populations.
+In P. acuta, we found a (marginally) significant status effect on shell length at both week 2 and week 5, as individuals from F populations were slightly larger than those from C populations (Table 4; Figure 2).
 Individuals exposed to interspecific competition were, on average, similar in size to those exposed to intraspecific competition (Table 4; Figure 2).
-However, the outcome of interspecific competition depends on the origin of A. marmorata competitors (Origin effect; Table 4): snails exposed to sympatric competitors grew smaller than those exposed to allopatric competitors (Figure 3).
+However, the outcome of interspecific competition depended on the origin of A. marmorata competitors (Table 4): snails exposed to sympatric competitors grew smaller than those exposed to allopatric competitors (Figure 3).